alichry/laminas-authorization/README.md

 ## Authorization Link
 An Authorization Link is built around entities that can infer whether an (authenticated) identity is authorized to access a controller or a controller's action.
-This is achieved by relying on `AuthenticationService` (for authentication status) and  a `ListAdapterInterface` from `alichry/laminas-accesscontrol` (currently only `AccessControlList`) that defines a list of propertities that dictates the roles, permissions and the accessibility or authorization level of each controller or controller's action.
+This is achieved by relying on `AuthenticationService` (for authentication status) and  a `AccessControlListInterface` from `alichry/laminas-accesscontrol` (currently only `ArrayAccessControlList`) that defines a list of propertities that dictates the roles, permissions and the accessibility or authorization level of each controller or controller's action.
 Eventually, an Authorization Link can imply whether an (authenticated) identity is granted access to a certain resource (controller/action) and will return the result.

 ## Authorization Chain